 The most important thing is to have a goal, a decent idea, and to put emphasis on getting great photos.

-Note: I have no affiliation with any of the hardware or software packages discussed in this post, and have no preference for one over the other.
+Please note that I have no affiliation with any of the hardware or software packages discussed in this post.

 Rust in P-East